trek-view/basecamp/_posts/2022-06-24-using-gspherical-metadata-adjust-roll-pitch-yaw.md

 You can see there are only the essential `GSpherical` tags to ensure it is loaded correctly in the viewer.

-Let me know adjust the heading by 180 degrees so that it faces the other way in the viewer (before the user pans) -- [I will use Google's Spatial Media Metadata Injector for this](https://github.com/google/spatial-media/tree/master/spatialmedia).
+Let me now adjust the heading by 180 degrees so that it faces the other way in the viewer (before the user pans) -- [I will use Google's Spatial Media Metadata Injector for this](https://github.com/google/spatial-media/tree/master/spatialmedia).

 The Spatial Media Metadata Injector does not support the addition of any `IntialView` tags by default.
 As a quick hack for this demo, I simply modified the [metadata_utils.py](https://github.com/google/spatial-media/blob/master/spatialmedia/metadata_utils.py) file to include a hardcoded tag with `<GSpherical:InitialViewHeadingDegrees>180</GSpherical:InitialViewHeadingDegrees>` ([see line 51](https://gist.github.com/himynamesdave/6b7261ecfe389e54789f221a7375b0dd)).
 Once I updated this file, I ran the tool like so;